lawrencemq/pysqlparse/README.md

-# py-sql-tables
+# py-sql-parser
-Find table names in a SQL query
+Find table names and other information in a SQL query